kin-cheung/udacity-cloud-developer/P4/README.md

+## Capstone project

+I reused the TODO app from the previous project and deployed the frontend to AWS using EKS together with travis.ci, github and dockerhub.
+The serverless functions for the backend also remained the same but I completely automated the CI/CD pipeline so that the serverless functions are automatically deployed to AWS when latest source is pushed to github using travis.ci.

 ### TODO application

 This is a TODO list application that is used to demonstrate a number of AWS services that were used to build the architecture for this web application.